 288. In the Natural Diatonic Scale (Art.
-50,) there are six Consonant Triads;† three Major and three Minor.
+50, p.
+22,) there are six Consonant Triads ;\ three Major and three Minor.

-\ Marpurg (Handbuch, 1755,) adopted this classification, which Kirnberger rejected.
-Kollmann follows the system of this last ingenious writer, and considers the diminished Triad as a consonant Harmony.
+All the Major Triads become Minor, by flattening their Thirds; and all the Minor as a consonant Harmony.
 The Author of this Work prefers the arrangement of Marpurg, which seems most agreeable to the theoretical doctrine of Harmonics.